-On 19 Nov 14, AAT submitted a response to an HMRC consultation document on Draft legislation: the Income Tax (Pay AS You Earn) (Amendment No X) Regulations 2015
+On 19 Nov 14, AAT submitted a response to an HMRC consultation on Draft legislation: the Income Tax (Pay AS You Earn) (Amendment No X) Regulations 2015

-HMRC was consulting on a draft Statutory Instrument explaining the reporting requirements HMRC are introducing that will require an employment intermediary to provide details about themselves and any workers they have been involved in the supply of to end clients, when the intermediary has not operated PAYE when paying the workers.
+The issued condoc was in respect of a draft Statutory Instrument (SI) explaining the reporting requirements HMRC were seeking to introduce and that will require an employment intermediary to provide details about themselves and any workers they have been involved in the supply of to end clients, in instances where an intermediary has not operated PAYE on payments made to such workers.

 AAT's view is that the requirement to submit statutory reports in the manner specified within the consultation document is a reasonable request to make of an intermediary.

 AAT added that for the purpose of these draft regulations partnerships should be treated in a similar manner to other types of business entities, such as companies, whereby the partnership's details are required to be supplied.